HIV and Sexual Health Education Resources

 - School-Based Sexual Health Education Guidance Tool, ETR - curriculum planning tool offering a step-by-step process for implementing an effective curriculum.

-Evidence-Based and Evidence-Informed Programs
+Evidence-Based Programs and Research

 - Evidence-Based TPP Programs, U.S. Dept. of Health & Human Services/Office of Adolescent Health - searchable database and implementation resources.

 - ReCAPP (Resource Center for Adolescent Pregnancy Prevention) - evidenced-based resources, tools, research summaries on sexuality education programs